-If you love pancakes as much as I do, then you will love these runner-friendly, protein-enriched banana pancakes.
+This Protein Banana Pancakes recipe is a runner’s dream, especially if you love pancakes as much as I do.
 I prefer pancakes after long runs as they provide a great source of post-run carbohydrates.

-And to kick these protein banana pancakes up a notch, I add whey protein powder so I increase my protein intake for better recovery from my long run or workouts.
+To kick the protein up a notch, I add whey protein powder so I increase my protein intake for better recovery from my long run or workouts.
 See below for my recommendation.Print

 These 6-ingredient protein banana pancakes are made with wholesome rolled oats, protein powder, eggs, and fruit.
 They are great to fuel your morning workouts or restore your energy levels after a run.
 And, of course, they are tender and delicious.